 As a member of the MLA Southern Australia Livestock Research Council the Coordinator provides updates of current research and investment into wild dog management and other pest species being research through CISS.
 Attendance at these meetings has highlighted the need for ongoing and even greater communication to the broader on farm production stakeholders across Australia.

-The Coordinator is a member on a number of state based wild dog advisory groups, ensuring consistency among jurisdictions with wild dog management policies and processes.
+The Coordinator is a member on a number of state-based wild dog advisory groups, ensuring consistency among jurisdictions with wild dog management policies and processes.

-To further strengthen consistency, the Coordinator led an AWI sponsored a workshop in Toowoomba for the industry funded wild dog coordinators from across the country as well as one NT Landcare officer directly involved in coordinated wild dog management programs.
+To further strengthen consistency, the Coordinator-led an AWI sponsored a workshop in Toowoomba for the industry funded wild dog coordinators from across the country as well as one NT Landcare officer directly involved in coordinated wild dog management programs.
 The majority of the wild dog coordinators work alone in regional areas and the workshop was a valuable networking and team building exercise that has generated significant ongoing communication between the coordinator team.